pavelapekhtin/nvim-config/README.md

-# DreamNvim

-This repository holds the base Neovim configuration of Dreams of Code, for use in videos as a starting point in tutorials
+This repository is a fork of (DreamNvim)[https://github.com/dreamsofcode-io/DreamNvim] with some additional plugins.

 ## Installation